cedadev/nlds/_sources/specification.rst.txt

             filetype            : <str>, (LINK COMMON PATH, LINK ABSOLUTE PATH, DIRECTORY or FILE) link_path           : <str>, (link position,path of link, related to either root or common path) }
+        retries             : <int>,
+        retry_reasons       : <list<str>>
     }

+which mostly consists of the result of a stat call on the path/file in question, as well as some useful metadata.
+The file type is included, which can be one of a few options: FILE, DIRECTORY, LINK_COMMON_PATH, LINK_ABSOLUTE_PATH.
+The distinction between these latter 2 options is whether the path of a given symlink lies within the 'common path' of the files given in the transaction and can therefore be stored as a relative link_path, or whether it lies outside of the 'common path' and therefore must be stored as an absolute link_path.
+Note that a symlink given as an absolute path to somewhere within the common path should be stored as a LINK_COMMON_PATH - and therefore as a relative link_path - and conversely a symlink given as a relative path to somewhere outside the 'common path' should be stored as an absolute LINK_ABSOLUTE_PATH.

+`object_name` in the above json document refers to the name of the object once written to the object store.

 ### Applications